-Around 95% of students who started college at UT Health Houston finish the requirements for graduation within six years.
+NOTE: Around 95% of students who start college at UT Health Houston finish the requirements for graduation within six years.

 UT Health Houston offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||√|

 |Transfer Credits Accepted||√|

 |AP Credit Accepted||X|

 |IB Credits Accepted||X|

 Reminder: UT Health Houston may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.